 It gets a bit more complex from there: if your healthcare provider determines that you have an “emergency medical condition” (EMC), you may be entitled to the full $10,000 of coverage.
 An EMC is typically defined as a condition that can reasonably be expected to result in severe or permanent dysfunction in one or more areas of the body.
 If you are determined to have less serious injuries, you are entitled to only $2500 of PIP coverage.

-The West Palm Beach Law Offices of LaBovick Law Group Can Help
+The Florida Law Offices of LaBovick Law Group Can Help

 What if you believe your insurance company is inappropriately limiting your benefits to $2500?
 What if you did not seek medical treatment within 14 days?
 What if your claim is denied?

 These are serious – and stressful – questions to consider, especially as you are coping with injuries and, possibly, property damage and lost wages.
-Contact the West Palm Beach law offices of the LaBovick Law Group immediately.
+Contact the Florida law offices of the LaBovick Law Group immediately.
 You still have options to pursue compensation.

 We have decades of experience in personal injury law and will communicate with your insurance company on your behalf; they may reevaluate and approve your claim.
 If they fail to see reason, we can file a personal injury lawsuit and build a compelling case to help you receive the damages to which you are entitled.